Home / Termites: From Home Wreckers to “Gold Diggers”

 For instance, paleontologists often comb through ant mounds to look for any miniature fossil bones and teeth the insects might have carried back to their nests.

-Termites are not specifically selecting gold to bring into their nests.
-It is a fortunate consequence of their nest building technique and their technique effectively helps exploration companies find mineral rich deposits without expensive drilling.
+Termites do not specifically select gold to bring into their nests.
+It is a fortunate consequence of their nest-building technique and their technique effectively helps exploration companies find mineral-rich deposits without expensive drilling.

-Australia isn’t the first place that termite mounds have been used to prospect for gold deposits.
+Australia isn’t the first place where termite mounds have been used to prospect for gold deposits.
 In fact, civilizations in Africa have been using termite and ant mounds to prospect for gold deposits for hundreds of years and gold isn’t the only mineral discovered either.
-Copper, nickel and even diamond mines have been discovered by checking out termite mounds.
+Copper, nickel, and even diamond mines have been discovered by checking out termite mounds.

 African Termite Mound